2022-2023 Undergraduate & Graduate Catalog

-*Definition: A leveling course is a course that is intended to provide knowledge skills and competencies expected of students entering a specific graduate program and that is routinely waived or not required for students with sufficient undergraduate coursework in the discipline or program area.
+*Definition: A leveling course is a course that is intended to provide knowledge skills and competencies expected of students entering a specific graduate degree program and that is routinely waived or not required for students with sufficient undergraduate coursework in the discipline or program area.

 Graduate Academic Policy on the Minimum Number of Hours Required for the Specialist Degree